Richard Amsel: Recognition

 During his career, Amsel received multiple awards, including the New York and Los Angeles Society of Illustrators award, a Golden Key Award from The Hollywood Reporter, and a Grammy Award, as well as citations from the Philadelphia Art Director's Club.
 Amsel's covers were also shown at the Museum of Television and Radio in Beverly Hills, commemorating TV Guide's fortieth anniversary.

-Posthumously awarded the University of the Art's Silver Star award for Outstanding Alumni in 2009, Amsel's award was accepted on his behalf at The University of the Arts Commencement Ceremony by his brother, Michael Amsel.
+Posthumously awarded the University of the Art's Silver Star award for Outstanding Alumni in 2009, Amsel's award was accepted on his behalf at the University of the Arts Commencement Ceremony by his brother, Michael Amsel.

-In November 2021, Amsel was inducted into the Album Cover Hall of Fame, for his contributions to Bette Midler – Divine Miss M and Songs For The New Depression, and soundtracks to the films Hello Dolly and The Sting.
+In November 2021, Amsel was inducted into the Album Cover Hall of Fame, for his contributions to Bette Midler (Divine Miss M and Songs for the New Depression) and soundtracks to the films Hello Dolly and The Sting.

+In July 2023, The Society of Illustrators in New York announced that Amsel would be inducted into their Hall of Fame, in a special ceremony to be held on Sept.
+9, 2023.

-A feature film documentary about Amsel's life, titled "Amsel: Illustrator of the Lost Art," was announced in January 2016.
-Filmmaker Adam McDaniel traveled extensively throughout the United States, conducting interviews with over 50 of Amsel's friends, colleagues, classmates, teachers, and art collectors, as well as new generations of artists whom Amsel inspired.
+A feature film documentary about Amsel's life, titled Amsel: Illustrator of the Lost Art, was announced in January 2016.
+Filmmaker Adam McDaniel traveled extensively throughout the United States, conducting interviews with over 50 of Amsel's friends, family members, colleagues, classmates, teachers, and art collectors, as well as new generations of artists whom Amsel inspired.
 The film is now in post production.
+The film's initial teaser trailer was released in October, 2022.

 In tandem with the documentary, McDaniel is developing a retrospective art book, with both projects through an exclusive agreement with the Richard Amsel estate.